nouhy01/CWH-UCLA-Project/README.md

 Project Overview
 The Council for Watershed Health (CWH) serves as a Watershed Coordinator for the Safe, Clean Water Program (SCWP).
 This project addresses the challenge of fragmented environmental and demographic data by creating a Unified School Layer for all K-12 public schools in LA County.

-By joining disparate datasets into a single database, this tool identifies "Intersectional Opportunity Sites"—campuses with a high need for environmental cooling (canopy) and stormwater management (permeability) that also serve disadvantaged communities.
+By joining disparate datasets into a single database, this tool identifies "Intersectional Opportunity Sites" campuses with a high need for environmental cooling (canopy) and stormwater management (permeability) that also serve disadvantaged communities.

 Key Objectives